bcbio/bcbio-nextgen/docs/contents/installation.md

 * `--nodata` Do not install genome data.

 The machine will need to have some basic requirements for installing and running bcbio:
-* Python 2.7, Python 3.x, or Python 2.6 plus the argparse dependency.
+* Python 2.7 or Python 3.x
-* Basic system setup for unpacking files: tar, gzip, unzip, bzip2, xz-utils.
+* Basic system setup for unpacking files: tar, gzip, unzip, bzip2, xz-utils
 * The git version control system (<https://git-scm.com/>)
 * wget for file retrieval (<https://www.gnu.org/software/wget/>)